 This program can help income eligible households manage their utility bills year-round.
 It allows payment of energy bills based on a percentage of the resident’s income.
 Eligibility restrictions require that electric or gas service is provided by a PUCO regulated vendor, total household income is at or below 150% of the federal poverty guidelines and consumers must apply for all eligible energy assistance programs.

-A household applying for PIPP must report total gross household income for the past 90 days (12 months preferred) for all members, except wage or salary income earned by dependent minors under 18 years old.
+A household applying for PIPP must report total gross household income for the past 30 days for all members, except wage or salary income earned by dependent minors under 18 years old.
 Both homeowners and renters are eligible for assistance.

 If your home is heated with gas, you will have a monthly payment of 6% of your household income for your natural gas bill, and 6% of your household income for your electric bill.